 The Kennel Club’s position

-We support the campaign for Tuk’s Law, which would ensure that the scanning of a healthy or otherwise treatable pet takes place before euthanasia.
-This is important to help ensure that owners are aware and reminded of all available options, such as ensuring dogs with rescue back-up details are returned to rescue centres or their back-up contact prior to euthanasia.
+We hope that scanning before euthanasia will ensure that owners are aware and reminded of all available options, such as ensuring dogs with rescue back-up details are returned to rescue centres or their back-up contact prior to euthanasia.
+There may be some situations in which this would not be considered appropriate or in the dog’s best interest: in circumstances where this is genuinely the case, the veterinarian’s discretion must come into effect.

-The Kennel Club Breed Rescue organisations rehome approximately 10,000 dogs each year and The Kennel Club supports such organisations by publishing a directory of the many breed rescue organisations that exist around the UK.
-The Kennel Club Assured Breeders scheme allows those seeking to buy a puppy to do so in a responsible way.
+The Kennel Club Breed Rescue organisations rehome approximately 10,000 dogs each year and the Kennel Club supports such organisations by publishing a directory of the many breed rescue organisations that exist around the UK.
+The Kennel Club’s Assured Breeder Scheme allows those seeking to buy a puppy to do so in a responsible way.
 In order to obtain the accreditation, breeders must commit to help – if necessary – with the rehoming of any dog that they breed within the scheme, throughout the dog’s lifetime and for any reason.
 This measure is in place specifically to prevent the euthanasia of an otherwise healthy pedigree dog.

 Proposed to apply to cats only, Gizmo’s Law would make it a legal requirement for all local authorities to scan a microchip of a deceased cat in order to return it to the registered keeper and to notify Deceased Cats UK when a deceased cat is discovered without a microchip in order for them to reunite the animal with its keeper.
 Gizmo’s Law has been proposed alongside Tuk’s Law as part of a joint Bill brought forward by James Daly MP.